Phytoestrogen: Effects on humans

 In humans, phytoestrogens are digested in the small intestine, poorly absorbed into the circulatory system, circulate in plasma, and are excreted in the urine.
 Metabolic influence is different from that of grazing animals due to the differences between ruminant versus monogastric digestive systems.

 As of 2020, there is insufficient clinical evidence to determine that phytoestrogens have effects in humans.

 Females

 It is unclear if phytoestrogens have any effect on the cause or prevention of cancer in women.
 Some epidemiological studies have suggested a protective effect against breast cancer.
 Additionally, other epidemiological studies found that consumption of soy estrogens is safe for patients with breast cancer, and that it may decrease mortality and recurrence rates.
 It remains unclear if phytoestrogens can minimize some of the deleterious effects of low estrogen levels (hypoestrogenism) resulting from oophorectomy, menopause, or other causes.
 A Cochrane review of the use of phytoestrogens to relieve the vasomotor symptoms of menopause (hot flashes) stated that there was no conclusive evidence to suggest any benefit to their use, although genistein effects should be further investigated.
+A 2024 evidence map separately identified 31 randomized controlled trials of 20 different phytoestrogen products tested for the genitourinary symptoms of menopause, though most used different formulations or doses, which prevented the results from being combined.